gursimran258/java_Apps/Readme.md

 <h2 id="introduction-3">Introduction</h2>
 <p>Java Grep is an application that scans the files in a directory and sub directories under the given directory to search for a pattern and print the matched lines in files into an output file.</p>
 <h2 id="usage-1">Usage</h2>
 <p>The application takes the three arguments: pattern to be matched, rootpath of directory, and output file.
 It takes the pattern to be matched and scans the files in the given directory and sub directories.
-It performs the matching of pattern with the text in files and then writes the matched lines to the output file.<br>
+It performs the matching of pattern with the text in files and then writes the matched lines to the output file.
+Lambda and Stream APIs were also used to read lines and list files.<br>
 <code>regex rootpath outputFile</code></p>
 <h2 id="design-and-implementation-2">Design and Implementation</h2>
 <p>Pseudo code:</p>